 How does the Germany Ticket work?

-The Deutschlandticket will be offered as a subscription only.
-Similar to Netflix it can be cancelled at the end of each month though (so it will work even if you only need it for a shorter time as long as you don’t forget to cancel on time).
+The Deutschlandticket is offered as a subscription only.
+Similar to Netflix it can be cancelled at the end of each month.
+This means you CAN buy it for just one month but beware – you have to cancel on time!

 The Germany Ticket will for the most part be offered as a digital ticket.
 You can order it online, download it on your phone, and just show it when the conductor asks for it.